burza0/tests_pracuj_pl/Test_design_logging .md

 * [Display all fields, buttons and links](#general-information)

-2. Verification of login with correct data
+2. Verification of login with valid data

 * [login with a valid username and password](#general-information)